 The tongue is the same: it is small but destructive.
 James calls it evil, and even one carelessly uttered word can cause huge damage.
 Of all the parts of the body, verse 6 says, the tongue has the capacity to corrupt the whole of our being.
 It’s no use controlling the rest of you; if your tongue is going to spout evil, your whole body is doing evil.

 Now, obviously, James is speaking metaphorically.
 It is not that our tongues have a life of their own and are somehow horrendously evil, and we ourselves are just innocent victims of its work.
-The truth is, as James repeats later in verse 12, the “mouth speaks what the heart is full of”.
+The truth is, as James says later in verse 12, “a fig tree bear olives”, the mouth speaks what the heart is full of.
 Our tongues are evil because our hearts are evil.
 Our tongues show our desperate, sinful state before God, and how badly we need Jesus to come and change us.

 The good news is, as we will discover in other parts of the Bible: that’s just what Jesus is all about.